 How to use a Message Variable

 Message Variables pull one constant value from a centralized place within your ActiveCampaign account.

 Once created, you can add the variable to as many campaigns as you like.
 After you add the variable to the campaign, you can then update that variable at any time from the Message Variables page.
 Once you do, all campaigns using the variable will display that new information.
 This makes it easy to update a piece of content in your campaigns at once instead of one at a time.

 There are lots of ways to use a Message Variable in your campaigns.
 For example, you can use a variable for an email signature or a variable for a disclaimer.
 There is no limit to the number of Message Variables you can create.

-- One-to-one emails sent from a deal record, contact profile page, or Contacts overview page
+- Direct one-to-one emails sent from a deal record, contact record, or the Contacts overview page

 - Opt-in confirmation emails

 - Email subject lines

 - Type the Message Variable name into the "Personalization Name" field.

 The Message Variable name is internal only and should be something that you recognize.
 For example, if you want to create a signature message variable, you can call this "Signature."